Do you want to know how long it will take you to heal from diastasis recti?

 You will then check the amount of separation between your abdominal muscles by placing your fingers around your belly button.

 Interestingly, there is no standard in diagnosing diastasis recti and it is also not clear how much separation is considered normal vs abnormal.

 Most experts would agree, anything more than 2 and a half fingers worth of separation is considered abnormal.

-To determine if you have diastasis recti, check out my post, How to Tell If You Have Diastasis Recti.
+To learn more, check out my post, How to Tell If You Have Diastasis Recti.